VenimK/ComfyUI-Easy-Install/README.md

 ### Latest News:

-**⚠️ Warning!** If three of the nodes fail to load after the latest ComfyUI update, run this cmd in the `python_embeded`:
+**⚠️ Warning!** If three of the nodes fail to load after the latest ComfyUI update, run this cmd in the `python_embeded` folder:
 ```bash
 .\python.exe -m pip uninstall xformers
 ```